 - High-Density Lipoprotein (HDL) – Known as the “good” type of cholesterol, HDL transports excess cholesterol out of your arteries and into your liver, which removes it from the body completely.

-It’s important to note that cholesterol itself isn’t bad.
 In fact, your body needs some cholesterol to make things like hormones, vitamin D, and other digestive fluids.
-Cholesterol can be used to help your organs function properly, however too much LDL cholesterol can be a problem.
+Cholesterol can be used to help your organs function properly; however, too much LDL cholesterol can be a problem.
 Over time, high levels of cholesterol can damage your arteries, contribute to heart disease, and even increase your risk of a stroke.

 Cardiovascular and Circulatory Systems